can you get married at home in the UK

 Alison & Chris chose to have a ceremony at the family farm, after a smaller legal ceremony.

 Weddings today take many forms, and there has been a Review to Reform UK Wedding Law.
 Increasingly, couples are looking to express themselves through their wedding and the choices they make.
-As a wedding photographer, I’ve noticed that post-pandemic, there’s a desire among more and more couples planning their wedding, to consider having an outdoor ceremony, and more eco-friendly festivities, and I’d love to get involved!
+As a wedding photographer, I’ve noticed that post-pandemic, there’s a desire among more and more couples planning their wedding, to consider having an outdoor ceremony, and more eco-friendly festivities, and I’m hear for it!
 The law around licensed wedding venues, and more inclusive options is also currently under review in the UK which can only be a good thing.

 Check out my wedding photography for couples having their reception at home.